Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 A doctor may also prescribe additional medications to help relieve some of the bothersome symptoms associated with scabies.
 These medications include:

-- antibiotics to kill any infections that develop as a result of constantly scratching your skin
+- antibiotics to kill any infections that develop from scratching your skin

 - steroid creams to relieve swelling and itching

-More aggressive treatment may be needed for severe or widespread scabies.
-An oral tablet called ivermectin (Stromectol) can be given to people who:
+You may need more aggressive treatment for severe or widespread scabies.
+Doctors may prescribe an oral tablet called ivermectin (Stromectol) to people who:

 - don’t see an improvement in symptoms after initial treatment